Harley Classics (Pre Evo)

 Note: For custom bikes with non-matching VIN numbers, most motor vehicle offices will go with frame number after 1970 and/or issue you a totally new VIN number (stamped) plate for your bike.

 A large percentage of old Harleys have been "customized" through the decades.
 Many good-intentioned riders built choppers through the sixties and seventies, cutting and raking necks and removing/throwing away good factory parts.
-This is why, when you stumble across an old bike that's original or not that far off, the best thing to do is restore it correctly or consider selling it to someone who will.
+This is why, if you happen to find an old bike that's original or close to it, the best thing to do is restore it correctly or consider selling it to someone who will.

 Related Articles: